 They need quick clean up.
 Otherwise grime and dust will cause your wood to turn into black, dark stains which make your wood easily susceptible to damage.
 But no worries, I will give you some beneficial information about removing different kinds of stains from your wood floors and keep them new and shiny.

-Guideline How to Remove Stains From Wood Floors
+Guideline How to Remove Water Stains From Engineered Wood Floors

 1. Identify the Type of Stains